iturricf/ptracker/README.md

-ptracker
+PTracker
 ========

-Collects data from gps tracker and displays it on a Google map
+Collects data from a GPS tracker and displays it on a Google map